 Tell us about your production challenge

 “Short” and “long” caramels are terms that refer to soft and hard caramels, respectively.
 Short caramels are very moist and soft and would usually stick to their wrappers when you unwrap them.
+Short caramels follow a similar process to gummies.
 Long caramels, on the other hand, are chewy and do not leave residue on their wrappers.

 Control the temperature to get good caramels